-The Device View has up to six tabs, allowing you to see different information relating to a specific Dante device:
+The Device View displays some or all of the following tabs, allowing you to see different information relating to a specific Dante device:

-- Receive: display and configure device's receive (Rx) channels - Transmit: display and configure device's transmit (Tx) channels including multicast - Status: device software, clock and network status information - Latency: view latency histograms (supported devices only)

-- [Device Config](#): rename device, change sample rate and set other attributes (as relevant to device type) - [Network Config](#): view and edit network configuration - Baseboard: only available when the Dante device is mounted on a Dante PDK audio baseboard (NOTE: the device must be in SPI Master mode)
+- Receive: Display and configure device's receive (Rx) channels - Transmit: Display and configure device's transmit (Tx) channels including multicast - Status: Device software, clock and network status information - Latency: View latency histograms (supported devices only) - Device Config: Rename device, change sample rate and set other attributes (as relevant to device type) - Network Config: View and edit network configuration - Issues: Displays information for devices in failsafe mode, or upgrade mode (upgrade mode is used by 'Ultimo' low channel count devices only).
+Not usually visible. - Baseboard: Only available when the Dante device is mounted on a Dante PDK audio baseboard (NOTE: the device must be in SPI Master mode)